 A FEW POINTERS ABOUT THIS POST:

-2. Use cheap sausage.
+1. I was cooking for 5 adults and 4 children in these pictures.
+The recipe I'm giving you is scaled way back.2.
+Use cheap sausage.
 I used the cheapest sausage they had at the store.
 Not only is it easy on the wallet, but the cheaper the sausage, the higher the fat content.
 The more fat content, the more grease.
 You need the grease to add the overall flavor to your flour mixture.

 3. Taste it before you serve it! there is nothing worse for me than watching people take a bite of something that I've cooked and then seeing them grab the salt and pepper.